Phate6660/linux-cli/USAGE.md

 ### Auto-connect on boot

+1. Find the location of the executable with `sudo which protonvpn`

+   ![which-protonvpn](resources/images/usage-which-protonvpn.png)

+#### via OpenRC Service

+2. Initialize the VPN for your root user

+3. Create the unit file in `/etc/init.d/protonvpn-autoconnect`

+    `sudo nano /etc/init.d/protonvpn-autoconnect`

+4. Add the following content to this file (with the proper path to `protonvpn`)

+    ```sh
+    #!/sbin/openrc-run

+    description="Connect to the fastest ProtonVPN server."

+    depend() {
+        need net
+    }

+    start() {
+        /usr/local/bin/protonvpn c -f
+    }

+    status() {
+        /usr/local/bin/protonvpn s
+    }

+    stop() {
+        /usr/local/bin/protonvpn d
+    }

+    restart() {
+        /usr/local/bin/protonvpn c -f
+    }
+    ```

+    If you want another connect command than fastest as used in this example, just replace `-f` with what you personally prefer.

+5. Set the init script to executable

+     `sudo chmod +x /etc/init.d/protonvpn-autoconnect`

+6. Add the service to the default runlevel

+     `sudo rc-update add protonvpn-autoconnect default`

 #### via Systemd Service

 Systemd is the current init system of most major Linux distributions.
 This guide shows you how to use systemd to automatically connect to a ProtonVPN Server when you boot up your system.

-1. Find the location of the executable with `sudo which protonvpn`

-   ![which-protonvpn](resources/images/usage-which-protonvpn.png)

 2. Create the unit file in `/etc/systemd/system`